Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ## USER STORIES

 There are two types of users for the website.
 One is shoppers whose primary goal is to view golf products and purchase them online.
-The other one is the shop owner whose primary goal is to sell golf products and run business.
+The other one is the shop owner whose primary goal is to sell golf products and run a business.
 I am a full-stack web developer and create an e-commerce website to meet the primary goals of the users and their stories.

 **<ins>Shopper's User Story</ins>**